Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Light Curve Modeling

 We fit the model in the same way as described in Section~\ref{sec:eccentric}, in this case running the MCMC with 2000 steps and 400 walkers, and also discarding the first 50\% as burn-in.
 The resulting model has an $\hat{R} < 1.4$.
 The most likely values are shown in Table \ref{tab:parameters}.
-In this model we see a correlation between $W_h$ and $T_h$, since a large hot zone can produce a similar light curve to a smaller zone with a higher temperature.
+We see a correlation between $W_h$ and $T_h$, since a large hot zone can produce a similar light curve to a smaller zone with a higher temperature.
 These parameters are also correlated with the disk height $H_D$, which together with $W_h$ define the effective area of the hot zone.
-The best fit disk radius is $\sim 1.5 R_c$ throughout all epochs.
+The best fit disk radius is $\sim 1.5 R_c$ throughout all epochs, and a hot region that covers $\gtrsim 100$ deg of the edge of the disk.
 Models predict that for the best fit parameters of CX137, a typical hot spot would cover $\lesssim 5$ deg of the edge of the disk \citep{Livio93}.
-From observations, \citep{Warner95} find spots that cover the range of $14-40$ deg.
-We find that only a hot region that covers $\gtrsim 100$ deg of the edge of the disk is able to reproduce the light curve, much larger than what is expected for an impact hot spot.
+From observations, \citep{Warner95} find spots that cover the range of $14-40$ deg, much smaller than what we measure for CX137.

-For this model we find a best fit for the secondary temperature of $3814\pm20$ K and a secondary mass of $M_2 = 0.68\pm0.03$ M$_\odot$.
-A cooler but more massive star is not necessarily consistent with the K7 secondary we expect from our spectral analysis in Section~\ref{sec:spectra}.
-Allowing the disk to be hotter effectively lowered the temperature of the secondary to the point where this model is not entirely self-consistent, and therefore disfavored.
-Nevertheless we present this model since the best fit results from it can help towards a better understanding of the systematic uncertainties in measuring $M_1$, $M_2$, and $i$.
-Finally, we explore a third model in which the accretion disk is circular and the disk edge has one uniform temperature, but we include two spots on the surface of the secondary.

 \begin{longrotatetable}

 \end{longrotatetable}